vectordotdev/vector/website/content/en/highlights/2022-03-31-native-event-codecs.md

 }'
 ```

-will send counters into Vector with random values.
-Logs are just simple JSON
+Vector would read in counters with random values.

-objects, but it is typical to include a `message` and a `timestamp` key like:
+Logs are just simple JSON objects, but it is typical to include a `message` and
+a `timestamp` key like:

 ```json
 {